joejag/blog/_posts/walks/2020-07-18-lochnager.md

 ### Notes

-- We started out just wanting to go up Lochnager, but realised we could do a circuit of four other Munro's
+- We started just wanting to go up Lochnager but realised we could do a circuit of four other Munro's
-- Hill walking is addictive
+- Hillwalking is addictive
 - Dried Mango is a great hill snack
-- Ballatar is a great place to have chips
+- Ballater is a great place to have chips

 ### To improve